Skip to main content

 March 31, 2026 at 3:24 pm, No comments

-The original Da Hong Pao was never sold commercially.
-It could only be harvested and processed by highly skilled tea masters, and was reserved for emperors or presented as a gift to high-ranking officials.
+The original Da Hong Pao was never sold commercially — it could only be harvested and processed by highly skilled tea masters.
+It was reserved for emperors and gifted to high-ranking officials.

-From cuttings of these original bushes, the cultivars Qi Dan and Bei Dou were developed and began to be cultivated in the 1990s.
-These are relatively young Wuyi rock tea cultivars and they are still produced in limited quantities.
+From cuttings of these original bushes, the cultivars Qi Dan and Bei Dou were developed and began to be cultivated more widely in the 1990s.
+These are considered the closest to the original Da Hong Pao, although they are still produced in relatively limited quantities.

-To meet global demand, producers often blend different Wuyi rock tea cultivars to recreate a flavor profile similar to Da Hong Pao.
-These teas are commonly referred to as blended Da Hong Pao.
+To meet demand for this legendary tea, producers often blend leaves from different Wuyi rock tea cultivars to recreate the characteristic flavor profile of Da Hong Pao.
+Such teas are known as blended Da Hong Pao.

-That said, a well-made blended Da Hong Pao — while not technically “true” DHP — can still be exceptionally aromatic and enjoyable.
+That said, a high-quality blended Da Hong Pao — while not technically “true” DHP — can still be exceptionally aromatic and enjoyable.

 At first, many of these teas may taste quite similar, and the name “Da Hong Pao” is often used in marketing to sell lower-quality Wuyi teas at a higher price.